jovian-explorer/petitRADTRANS/docs/content/opa_add.rst

 		    return x

-Finally we define the function that reads the binary `opacity.world`_ files, and saves them in the format that can be used by the opacity input generating scripts of petitRADTRANS.
+Finally we define the function that reads the binary `DACE`_ files, and saves them in the format that can be used by the opacity input generating scripts of petitRADTRANS.
 For this you also need the file that defines the petitRADTRANS wavelength grid, which can be